tbaghfalaki/TSJM/Exam2.md

 BS  0.2177984 0.02648602
 ```

 The second function is *DP_CI*, which shares the same arguments as *DP*, except for *mi*, which represents the number of multiple imputations for Monte Carlo approximation.
+Using this function facilitates the computation of credible intervals for each prediction.

 ```
 DP <- DP_CI(TS1,